kbrenn02/reactnative/Notes.md

 - If you want to create more routes, just add them in the app folder
     - This is how we create however many screens we want in the application

+### Purpose of _layout.tsx
+1. Routing Configuration: It sets up the routes and how they are nested or related to each other.
+**2. Layout Wrapping: It can wrap screens with common UI elements like headers, footers, or navigation components.**
+3. Screen Options: It allows you to configure options for different screens, such as whether to show the header, the title of the screen, and other navigation-related settings.